ldamasio/words/README.md

 ## Validações da API e menssagens de erro

-Exemplos de requisições inválidas:
+Exemplos de requisições inválidas e respectivas respostas:

 Caso o requisitante envie a requisição sem o atributo application/json no "content-type":

-> Oops, got an error!
+> Method must be POST!
 415 Unsupported Media Type: Did not attempt to load JSON data because the request Content-Type was not 'application/json'.

 Requisição não utiliza método POST:
-> Oops, got an error!
+> Method must be POST!
 405 Method Not Allowed: The method is not allowed for the requested URL.

 Rotas inexistentes:
-> Oops, got an error!
+> Inexistent route!
 404 Not Found: The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.

 ## Deployment e Online Demo